gorhill/uBO-Scope/README.md

 I have found two glitches when the extension is used with Firefox:

 - uBO-Scope won't be able to see blocked network requests from legacy blockers if these have been enabled **before** uBO-Scope.
-I believe this can be addressed by installing uBO-Scope before installing legacy blockers. (uBlock Origin is currently a legacy blocker on AMO -- the webext version is not ready yet).
+I believe this can be addressed by installing uBO-Scope before installing legacy blockers.

 - The popup panel does not always display as intended.
 Sometimes there are spurious scrollbars appearing, while they definitely should not appear.